wultra/react-native-powerauth-mobile-sdk/docs/Device-Activation.md

 # Device Activation

-After you configure the SDK singleton, you are ready to make your first activation.
+After you configure the SDK, you are ready to make your first activation.

 ## Activation via Activation Code